rootpia/arm-python/README.md

-# arm64 python for rpi4
+# arm python for rpi4